Have you heard about the magic of aquafaba?

 Let the vegan meringues cool completely before eating.
 Stored in an airtight container, they will keep for up to a week.

 Are you ready to give this bean-based alternative ingredient a go?
 You’ll be amazed at its wonderful qualities!
-If you need ideas for how to use your leftover chickpeas, we’ve got lots of great recipes for you to try, like this delicious salad.

 Let us know in the comments how these cookies worked out for you!